nuejs/www/blog/tailwind-vs-semantic-css/index.md

   caption: Drilling down to the first element on the main navigation
   class: bordered wider

-The semantic version is smaller because it utilizes high-level, semantic components like `.nav` and the external CSS can target elements with CSS selectors like `body > header`.
-Tailwind needs significantly more markup because the utility-first approach lacks the power of CSS selectors.
+Tailwind needs significantly more coding because you are completely lacking the power of CSS: the way it cascades and the richness of the selectors.
 You are forced to wrap divs inside divs inside divs and fill the elements with Tailwind-specific class syntax.

 Here is the full HTML source code of the front page.